-With the backward trajectories, however, we can infer when, relative to 09 UTC 23 Sep (which we will refer to as t=0 h), the negative-PV air masses acquired their negative PV and where they originate from (Fig. 12).
-Six hours before, less than 10% of these trajectories have negative PV values, while 3 h before, this percentage amounts to 30% (Fig. 12b, black curve).
-After t=-1 h more than 40% of trajectories additionally acquire a negative PV value through the remote effect of localized heating as they pass through a convectively influenced region (not shown), i.e., a region to the left of the convective updraft region and the vertical wind shear vector, where PV is reduced (cf. Fig. 1).
-Thus, the majority of trajectories acquires their negative PV just within the last hour 1-2 hours (Fig. 12b) while passing a convectively influenced region, predominantly located west of the convective updraft region.
-This process, and a more detailed analysis of the backward trajectories, are shown in Oertel (2020, Chapter 4.5).

-From all trajectories with negative PV at t=0 h, almost 70% were previously advected quasi-isentropically with the upper-level flow and a smaller percentage of 30% ascended from the lower to the mid-troposphere (Fig. 12b, grey curves and Fig. 12c), few of them inside a convective region.
-The percentage of upper-level trajectories with negative PV advected into the negative-PV region increases with time (Fig. 12b, solid blue curve) because upstream convection produced negative upper-level PV 1-3 h earlier (not shown)(cf. Oertel, 2020, Chapter 4.5).
+- With the backward trajectories, however, we can infer when, relative to 09 UTC 23 Sep (which we will refer to as t=0 h), the 1550 negative-PV air masses acquired their negative PV and where they originate from (Fig. 12).
+Six hours before, less than 10% 10% of these trajectories have negative PV values, while 3 h before, this percentage amounts to 30% (Fig. 12b, black curve).
+After 10% the t=-1 h more than 40% of trajectories additionally acquire a negative PV value through the remote effect of localized heating 10% as they pass through a convectively influenced region, i.e., a region to the left of the convective updraft region and the vertical 10% wind shear vector, where PV is reduced (cf. Fig. 1).
+Thus, the majority of trajectories acquires their negative PV just within the 10% last hour while passing a convectively influenced region, predominantly located west of the convective updraft region. - From all trajectories with negative PV at t=0 h, almost 70% were previously advected quasi-isentropically with the upperlevel flow and a smaller percentage of 30% ascended from the lower to the mid-troposphere (Fig. 12b, grey curves and Fig. 12c), few of them inside a convective region.
+The percentage of upper-level trajectories with negative PV advected into the negative-PV region increases with time (Fig. 12b, solid blue curve) because upstream convection produced negative upper-level PV - 1-3 h earlier (not shown).
 This air mass is then advected and contributes to the larger-scale region of negative PV at t=0 h.
-The strongest increase of the percentage of upper-level trajectories with a negative PV value occurs at t=-1 h (Fig. 12b, solid blue curve), when strong convection sets in and reduces the PV of the trajectories to the left of the convective updraft-, similar as shown for t=0 h (Fig. 11a).
-Trajectories that ascend from lower levels (Fig. 12c) and contribute to the larger-scale region of negative PV at t=0 h have PV values mainly PV values within the range of ± 10 PVU before they ascend to the upper troposphere (Fig. 12a).
-However, the percentage of trajectories with negative PV ascending from the lower troposphere is small and does not exceed 10% (Fig. 12b, dashed blue curve).

-These results suggest that the larger-scale region of upper-level negative PV consists of air masses with different origins: (i) a large percentage of trajectories (approximately 30%) with negative PV is formed by upstream convection approximately 3 h earlier and is advected quasi-isentropically by the upper-level flow; (ii) a substantial fraction of air parcels (approximately 40%) originating from the upper troposphere acquires negative PV values only within the last 1 h through local convective influence as they pass the left side of a convective updraft; (iii) only a small fraction of trajectories contributing to the upper-level negative PV at t=0 h originates from the lower to mid-troposphere with positive PV (approximately 10% of the trajectories are located in the lower troposphere and have positive PV values at t=-3 h), whereby these rising trajectories acquire a negative PV value during their ascent or after arrival in the upper troposphere when they pass through a convectively influenced region; (iv) the smallest fraction of less than 10% contains trajectories that ascend from lower levels with already negative PV 3 h prior to their ascent.
+The strongest increase of the percentage of upper-level trajectories with a negative PV value occurs at t=-1 h (Fig. 12b, solid blue curve), when strong convection sets in and reduces the PV of the trajectories to the left of the convective updraft.
+Trajectories that ascend from lower levels (Fig. 12c) and contribute to the larger-scale region of negative PV at t=0 h have PV values of ±10 PVU (Fig. 12a).
+However, the percentage of trajectories with negative PV ascending from the lower troposphere is small and does not exceed 10% (Fig. 12b, dashed blue curve). - These results suggest that the larger-scale region of upper-level negative PV consists of air masses with different origins: (i) a large percentage of trajectories (approximately 30%) with negative PV is formed by upstream convection approximately 3 h earlier and is advected quasi-isentropically by the upper-level flow; (ii) a substantial fraction of air parcels (approximately 40%) originating from the upper troposphere acquires negative PV values only within the last 1 h through local convective influence - 570 as they pass the left side of a convective updraft; (iii) only a small fraction of trajectories contributing to the upper-level negative PV at t=0 h originates from the lower to mid-troposphere with positive PV (approximately 10% of the trajectories are located in the lower troposphere and have positive PV values at t=-3 h), whereby these rising trajectories acquire a negative PV value during their ascent or after arrival in the upper troposphere when they pass through a convectively influenced region; (iv) the smallest fraction of less than 10% contains trajectories that ascend from lower levels with already negative PV 3 h prior to their 575 ascent.